 Novels: The Outside and The Inside

-In a novel inside events (a character’s thoughts, feelings) are as easily portrayed as outside events (physical action).
-Any given scene in novel often does both.
+In a novel, inside events (a character’s thoughts, feelings) are as easily portrayed as outside events (physical action).
+Any given scene in a novel often does both.

 However, only a novel can capture characters’ thoughts and feelings at the moment they’re thinking them or feeling them.
 This immediacy offers great emotional power to the novel.